-• Overview/Summary: The proton-pump inhibitors (PPIs) suppress gastric acid secretion and are generally considered the most potent acid suppressants available.
-Within the parietal cells of the gastric mucosa, a gastric transport enzyme known as hydrogen/potassium adenosine triphosphatase is involved in the final step in acid secretion.
+• Overview/Summary: The proton-pump inhibitors (PPIs) are a class of antisecretory compounds that suppress gastric acid secretion and are generally considered the most potent acid suppressants available.
+Parietal cells line the gastric mucosa and secrete acid into the gastric lumen in response to several stimuli.
+Within the parietal cell, a gastric transport enzyme known as hydrogen/potassium adenosine triphosphatase is involved in the final step in acid secretion.
 This enzyme, commonly referred to as the proton pump, exchanges potassium ions (K+) for hydrogen ions (H+) resulting in a lower gastric pH.
 The PPIs exert their effect by covalently binding to the proton pump and irreversibly inhibiting this ion exchange, causing an increase in gastric pH.
 The PPIs can only inhibit proton pumps that are actively secreting acid.
 Approximately 70 to 80% of the proton pumps will be active following a meal.
 As a result, single doses of PPIs will not completely inhibit acid secretion and subsequent doses are required to inhibit previously inactive proton pumps and newly regenerated pumps.
 With regular dosing, maximal acid suppression occurs in three to four days.

-There are currently six PPIs available on the market in a variety of formulations.
-The PPIs include dexlansoprazole (Dexilant®), esomeprazole (Nexium®), lansoprazole (Prevacid®, Prevacid SoluTab®, Prevacid® 24HR), omeprazole (Prilosec®, Prilosec OTC®, Zegerid®, Zegerid OTC®), pantoprazole (Protonix®) and rabeprazole (Aciphex®), of which lansoprazole, omeprazole, omeprazole with sodium bicarbonate, and pantoprazole are available generically.
-4-15 In addition, lansoprazole, omeprazole and omeprazole with sodium bicarbonate are available over-the-counter.
-4 All of the PPIs are substituted benzimidazole derivatives and are structurally related.
-Omeprazole is a racemic mixture of S- and Risomers and esomeprazole contains only the S-isomers of omeprazole.
+There are currently a number of PPIs available on the market in a variety of formulations.
+The PPIs include dexlansoprazole (Dexilant®), esomeprazole (Nexium®), lansoprazole (Prevacid®, Prevacid SoluTab®, Prevacid® 24HR), omeprazole (Prilosec®, Prilosec OTC®, Zegerid®, Zegerid OTC®), pantoprazole (Protonix®) and rabeprazole (Aciphex®), of which esomeprazole, lansoprazole, omeprazole, omeprazole with sodium bicarbonate, pantoprazole and rabeprazole are available generically in at least one dosage strength or formulation.
+Esomeprazole strontium was Food and Drug Administration (FDA)-approved in August 2013 without a proprietary name; it was approved based on bioequivalence of esomeprazole strontium 24.65 mg and 49.3 mg delayed-release capsules to esomeprazole magnesium 20 and 40 mg delayed-release capsules.
+No other reference to esomeprazole strontium will be made in this review as all data is similar between esomeprazole magnesium and esomeprazole strontium.
+4-17 In addition, lansoprazole and omeprazole are available over-the-counter in a variety of formulations.
+All of the PPIs are substituted benzimidazole derivatives and are structurally related.
+Omeprazole is a racemic mixture of S- and R-isomers and esomeprazole contains only the S-isomers of omeprazole.
 Following oral administration, the S-isomer has demonstrated higher plasma levels compared to the R-isomer.
 The PPIs primarily differ in their pharmacokinetic and pharmacodynamic properties in addition to their formulations.
 While some differences have been reported in head-to-head studies directly comparing the PPIs, the magnitude of these differences is generally small and the clinical significance has not been established.
-When administered in equivalent dosages, the PPIs have generally demonstrated a comparable efficacy to one another.
-Dexlansoprazole, the enantiomer of lansoprazole, is the first PPI with a dual delayed-release formulation designed to provide two separate releases of medication.
+When administered in equivalent dosages the PPIs have generally demonstrated a comparable efficacy to one another.
+Dexlansoprazole, the enantiomer of lansoprazole, is the first PPI with a dual delayedrelease formulation designed to provide two separate releases of medication.
 It contains two types of enteric-coated granules resulting in a concentration-time profile with two distinct peaks: the first peak occurs one to two hours after administration, followed by a second peak within four to five hours.
 In addition, it can be taken regardless of meals.
-15 All approved indications listed in Table 1 are for the prescription products unless otherwise specified.
+16 All approved indications listed in Table 1 are for the prescription products unless otherwise specified.

 Table 1.
-Current Medications Available in the Therapeutic Class4-15
+Current Medications Available in the Therapeutic Class4-17